cocktails-for-programmers/Cocktails-for-programmers-v2.0/README.EN.md

 ### RUST

-**I:** Could we make something for developers who use RUST programming language?
+**I:** Could we make a drink for developers who use RUST programming language?

-**E:** I think, so.
-By the way, there is the classic "rusty" cockail
+**E:** I think yes.
+By the way, there is a classic "rusty" cocktail.

 Ingredients:

 ```
-- Wisky 40 ml
+- 40 mL Whisky
-- Drambuie liqueur 30 ml
+- 30 ml Drambuie Liqueur
-- Cinnamon syrup 10 ml
+- 10 mL Cinnamon Syrup
 ```

 TODO:

 ```
 - Fill a glass with ice cubes
-- Add wiskey
+- Add Whisky
-- Add liqueur
+- Add Liqueur
-- Add syrup
+- Add Syrup
-- Mix and decorate with a cinnamon stick
+- Shake and garnish with a cinnamon stick
 ```

 ![RUST](https://raw.githubusercontent.com/the-teacher/Cocktails-for-programmers-v2.0/master/images/rust_1.jpg "RUST")